 ARTICLE VIII.
 NOMINATING COMMITTEE

 1. Size and Function.
 There shall be a five (5) member Nominating Committee whose function is to nominate a slate of persons for vacant positions on the Board of Trustees and the Nominating Committee.
-The immediate past Board President shall be ex-officio and non-voting to the committee.
+The immediate past Board President shall be an ex-officio and non-voting member of the committee.
 If the immediate past Board President is not available to serve on this committee, this position remains unfilled.

 The Nominating Committee shall interview candidates for their qualifications and to ensure that candidates understand the position requirements.

-The Nominating Committee shall publish names of candidates for all elective offices required by these Bylaws to be filled at each Annual Meeting in the written notice of the Annual Meeting to be sent to all members as required in V.1.
+The Nominating Committee shall publish names of candidates for all elective offices required by these Bylaws to be filled at each Annual Meeting in the written notice of the Annual Meeting to be sent to all members as required in VI.1.

 The Nominating Committee shall maintain records of terms of office of each Board and Nominating Committee member; whether the person was appointed or elected; and the person’s eligibility for subsequent election.